timvink/timelinejs-with-flask/README.md

 python server.py
 ```

 In windows, running the application looks like this:

 ![alt text](man/windows_example.jpg "Starting the server")

 To view your application, browse to _http://localhost:5000_

 ## Sharing your application

 Look up your IP address, and add the port number (5000).
-In windows, you can find your ip adress by typing 'ipconfig' in a cmd shell.
+In windows, you can find your ip adress by typing `ipconfig` in a cmd shell.

 ## How to extend